Nathan-Nesbitt/CodeSummary/README.md

 ### Development

-If you want to run the local server that is included in the git repository, you can simply run `export FLASK_APP=main:server` on linux to set the environment variables, or `$env:FLASK_APP = "main:server"` on Windows.
+If you want to run the local server that is included in the git repository, you can simply run `export FLASK_APP=main:server` on Linux to set the environment variables, or `$env:FLASK_APP = "main:server"` on Windows.

 You can then start the server by running `flask run --port 3000`.